Install Docker Desktop on Windows

 - Download and install the Linux kernel update package.

 Hyper-V backend and Windows containers

-For Windows 10 Home, see System requirements for WSL 2 backend.
+For Windows 10 and Windows 11 Home, see the system requirements in the WSL 2 backend tab.

 - Hyper-V and Containers Windows features must be enabled.

 The following hardware prerequisites are required to successfully run Client Hyper-V on Windows 10:

 Docker only supports Docker Desktop on Windows for those versions of Windows 10 that are still within Microsoft’s servicing timeline.